soumith-64/student-management-system-python/readme.md

 ---

-# 📚 About
+# 📖 About

 This project is a **Command-Line Student Management System** developed entirely in **Python**.

-Instead of using a database, the application stores records inside a text file (`student.txt`) using Python File Handling.
+Instead of using SQL databases, this version stores all student records inside a text file (`student.txt`).

-The purpose of this project was to strengthen programming fundamentals before moving to SQL databases and GUI development.
+The objective of this project was to strengthen programming fundamentals before moving to database-driven applications.

-This project follows good programming practices including:
+### This project demonstrates

+- ✅ CRUD Operations
+- ✅ File Handling
-- Modular Programming
+- ✅ Modular Programming
-- Code Reusability
-- Input Validation
+- ✅ Functions
-- Exception Handling
+- ✅ Exception Handling
+- ✅ Input Validation
-- Defensive Programming
+- ✅ Defensive Programming
-- Git Version Control
+- ✅ Git & GitHub Workflow

 ---